Channel Hardening-Exploiting Message Passing (CHEMP) Receiver in Large-Scale MIMO Systems: Introduction

 The rest of the paper is organized as follows.
 The system model and the channel hardening phenomenon are described in Section \ref{sec2}.
 The proposed CHEMP receiver, and its performance and complexity are presented in Section \ref{sec3}.
 An analysis of the CHEMP receiver is presented in Section \ref{sec4}.
-The design and performance of LDPC codes matched to the large MIMO channel and the CHEMP receiver is presented in Section \ref{sec5}.
+Section \ref{subsec_new} presents an extension to higher-order QAM.
+The design and performance of LDPC codes matched to the large MIMO channel and the CHEMP receiver are presented in Section \ref{sec5}.
 Conclusions are presented in Section \ref{sec6}.